fsvreddit/social-links-bot/README.md

 Input is in the form of a JSON array of string e.g. `["user1", "user2"]`.
 Usernames are not case sensitive.

+The app will only respond to top level comments from named users on a specified post (configured in the app settings).

 If all is well, the error/errorDetail attributes are omitted.

 If the input is badly formed (e.g. not JSON, not a string array, containing entries that are impossible usernames (too short/long), or contains duplicate items), `error` and `errorDetail` attributes are returned in a single array item.